 CBSE NEET Important Dates

-We are providing the important dates of NEET 2018 based on its previous year notification and hence tentative by nature.
-We’ll quickly update all the given dates once the official notification will be available officially in this regard.
+We are providing the important dates of NEET 2018 based on its official notification for the current year.

 |Admit card will be released on||April 2018|

 |Exam Date||6th May 2018|

 |Counseling will be held on||12th June to 24th June 2018|

 A candidate can apply for CBSE NEET 2018 only if he/she finds himself/herself eligible as per the prescribed criteria.
 Therefore, candidates should carefully read the eligibility part and ensure their eligibility for the exam.

 Preparation Before You Apply for NEET 2018

 - List of important information that need to be filled in the application form includes names of Father/Mother and Candidate with exact spellings, Aadhaar Number/ Aadhaar Enrolment Number/Registration Number Issued by CBSE Facilitation Number/ Ration Card Number/ Passport number/bank Account Number/ Other valid Govt.
 Identity card Number, Address, Date of Birth, Mobile Number, E-mail ID, etc.

 - You need to decide the mode of making payment of the fee.
 One can make the payment of NEET 2018 application fee by using Credit card/Debit card; Net Banking/UPI; E-wallet offered by Common Services Centre and other service providers.